 However you got here, I am glad that you are here.
 It is my honor to share with you a few thoughts on the pursuit of happiness and achieving your life goals.

-Chapter 2 of my book Exponential Happiness is all about discovery.
+Chapter 2 of Exponential Happiness is all about discovery.
 One of the tools that the book explores in great detail is how to uncover your life goals and then write an action plan by which you can realize those goals.
-The tool is called the Life Goals Exercise and the outcome is having a 10-year plan.
+The tool is called the Life Goals Exercise, and the outcome is you having a 10-year plan.

 I’ve already shared my life goals and given a brief on how anyone can conduct this thought exercise to discover their own life goals in this blog post.

-The gist of it is to think of broad and longterm desires and then split that up into focused, bite-sized items, on which you can take action over time in pursuit of your goals.
+The gist of it is to think of broad and longterm desires and then split that up into focused, bite-sized items, on which you can take action on overtime in pursuit of your goals.
 By doing this, you create a document that will act as a point of reference as you walk through the journey of life.
-What is important to keep in mind, though, is as I like to say, “a bad plan is better than no plan, but the most important element to any plan is the flexibility to change.”
+What is essential to keep in mind, though, is that a bad plan is better than no plan, and the most important element to any plan is the flexibility to change.

-Establishing your life goals is important, and though a written document may directionally reflect where you will find happiness throughout your life, such a document should be revised as your desires, knowledge, and circumstances change over time.
+Establishing your life goals is an essential step in the pursuit of happiness.
+Although a written document may directionally reflect where you will find happiness throughout your life, such a document should be revised as your desires, knowledge, and circumstances change over time.

-Backcasting is actually what bridges the Life Goals Excercise into an actionable 10-year plan.
-Whereas forecasting uses historical data to predict the future (think: weather forecasts), backcasting imagines some fictional future state and slowly steps toward the present, contemplating each step in reverse order which leads to the present moment.
+Backcasting is what bridges the Life Goals Excercise into an actionable 10-year plan.
+Whereas forecasting uses historical data to predict the future (think: weather forecasts), backcasting imagines some envisioned future state and slowly steps toward the present, contemplating each step in reverse order, which leads to the present moment.